Skip to main content

 Risks

-Our health information carries the PIF TICK quality mark, so you can be assured it is reliable and trustworthy.
+Our health information hasthe PIF TICK quality mark, so you can trust and rely on it.

 We updated this information in April 2024.
 We will look at it again in April 2027.